 We didn’t get paid for overtime but on those nights when we needed to work after five, the company provided pizza so projects got done in party mode.
 Employees happily stayed till nine or ten without overtime pay.

 The Managing Director, who preferred to be called CDC, treated the employees kindly.
-When her daughter needed a computer, Gloria approached CDC in the break room one morning.
+When my daughter needed a computer, I approached CDC in the break room one morning.

 “This is not right.
 You’ll be paying big interest.
 Do you remember the company from where we bought the new flat screen monitors?
 Order your computer from them and charge it to the company.
 I will give you a raise equivalent to the 24 monthly payments and you pay no interest.”
 CDC said after he read the ad.

 “Thank you so much!”
-Gloria did not think it would be so easy.
-She got the raise and the computer interest free.
+I did not think it would be so easy.
+I got the raise and the computer interest free.

-Company events were celebrated with dinner, booze and dancing at Hard Rock Café while summer trips were booked overnight at a beach resort with bonfire by the shore, all at company expense.
-During the Holiday season, the year end party had raffle prizes like appliances, latest cellphones and wine baskets, etc. The office closed from December 24 to January 1st giving everyone a week of paid vacation on top of each individual’s vacation benefit.
+Company events were celebrated with dinner, booze and dancing at Hard Rock Café.
+Summer trips were overnight at a beach resort with bonfire by the shore, all at company expense.
+During the Holiday season, the year end party had raffle prizes like appliances, latest cellphones and wine baskets, etc. The office closed from December 24 to January 1st, giving everyone a week of paid vacation on top of each individual’s vacation benefit.

-Gloria stayed in GA Manila until she left for the States.
-Those were the best 8 years of her life.
+I worked in GA Manila until I left for the US.
+Those were the best 8 years of my life.